-A noise assessment of the proposed poultry installation at Land East of B4395, Llangadfan has been undertaken.
-Estimations have been used to construct a worst-case noise model of the likely effects of plant and noise.
-This data has shown that noise levels are predicted to be below existing background noise levels at all receptors.
-It is also predicted that with incorporated management controls the residual noise during the operational and decommissioning stages will not be significant.
-This impact of this level of change will not be significant.
+A noise assessment of the proposed poultry installation at Land at Neuadd Isaf, Penybont has not been undertaken.
+It is predicted that with incorporated management controls the residual noise during the operational and decommissioning stages will not be significant.
+This impact of this level of change will not be significant given the existing sheds.
 The impact of changes in vibration levels are closely related to the impact of changes in traffic noise levels.
 As such, the impact of changes in traffic vibration levels will also be minor or negligible and not significant.
 Added to this complaints analyses carried out suggest that significant adverse impacts on local amenity as a result of noise release from the onsite plant or HGV movements from proposed poultry installation are unlikely.